dane-9/Streamline-Workshop-Downloader/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the [GNU Lesser General Public License v3.0 (LGPLv3)](https://www.gnu.org/licenses/lgpl-3.0.html).
 See the [LICENSE](LICENSE) file for details.